Saidulmridul/logistics-cost-analyzer/README.md

-This is a portfolio project i did for logistic company
+This is a portfolio project i did for a logistic company near my house